-(I Used To Be A) Brooklyn Dodger
+(I Used to Be a) Brooklyn Dodger

 Yesterday somehow slipped by me